 Are you having trouble with your Roomba?

-Compared to other cleaning robots, Roomba robotic vacuums offer cleaning with the most convenience and comfort.
+Compared to other cleaning robots, Roomba robotic vacuums for small apartment offer the cleaning with the most convenience and comfort.

 However, they may encounter with some problems at times, such as running out of battery power.